 Olive took them away and put them an the back porch.
 "He's hard to find these days.
 Up to something, I bet."
 "You put coffee on?
 Like what?"
 Olive sniffed the dark air, testing its weight, before closing the door.
 "Can't tell, exactly.
 But he has too many reasons for wearing thin shoes."
-Member that "Chasing tail, I expect.
-Some gal dragged herself in town and wated was staying out to that Convent."
+"Chasing tail, I expect.
+'Member that gal dragged herself in town some time back and was staying out to that Convent?"
 Olive turned to him, coffee tin at her breast as she eased off the lid.
 "Why you say 'dragged'?
 Why you have to say 'dragged' like that?
 You see her?"
 "No, but others did."
 "And?"
 Deek yawned.
 "And nothing.
 Coffee, baby.
 Coffee, coffee."
 "So don't say 'dragged.'"
 "Okay okay.
-She didn't drag in, Deek laughed dropping his outer clothes on the floor.
+She didn't drag in."
+Deek laughed dropping his outer clothes on the floor.
 "She floated in."
 "What's wrong with the closet, Deek?"
 Olive looked at the waterproof pants, the black and red jacket, the flannel shirt.
 "And what's that supposed to mean?"
 "Heard her shoes had six inch heels."
 "You lying."
 "And flying."
 "Well.
-If she's at the Convent, she must be all right."
+If she's still at the Convent, she must be all right."
 Deek massaged his toes.
 "You just partial to those women out there.
 How many of them now?
 Four?"
 "Three.
-The Mother just died, remember?"
+The Mother died, remember?"
 "Right.
 Yeah.
-Roger got to use his big new van."
+First time Roger got to use his big new van."
 "Ambulance," said Olive, gathering up his clothes.

-"Brought three payments in.
-Hope he can keep it up.
+"Brought three payments in the next day.
+Hope he can keep up the rest.
 Not enough hospital mortuary business around here justify that over-priced buggy he got."
 The coffee smell was starting and Deek rubbed his palms.